Download Your Brochure

 Interested in more information about ATVs?
 Request your brochure now!

 Physical exercise, combined with a balanced and nutritious diet, is vital for anyone hoping to lose weight and maintain good physical and mental health.
 For many people the go-to solution is walking, running or other forms of dry-land exercise.
 But not everyone enjoys those methods, and the social anxiety of group exercise may discourage others.
-If that describes you, then aquatic exercise in the privacy of your own home may be a great fit as a supplement to your workout routine, or as your primary form of exercise.
-But it requires decisive action.
+If that describes you, then aquatic exercise in the privacy of your own home may be a great supplement to your workout routine, or may even serve as your primary form of exercise.
+Either way, it requires decisive action.

-According to Gallup's annual Health and Healthcare survey, over half of Americans say they want to lose weight, but only 27% of women and 22% of men do anything to achieve it.
+According to Gallup's annual Health and Healthcare survey, over half of Americans say they want to lose weight, but only 22 percent of men and 27 percent of women do anything to achieve it.
 Understandably, a variety of factors are involved—not the least of which is time.
 The hectic nature of modern life, the daily stress of work and family, the prospect of grocery shopping and preparing fresh meals after a long day… It’s not hard to see the appeal of fast-food restaurants or eating out.
-But over time, the consequences of a diet high in fat, sugar and salt start to take a toll, leaving you more lethargic, more susceptible to depression and even less motivated.
+But over time, the consequences of a high fat, high sugar and high salt diet start to take a toll, leaving you more lethargic, more susceptible to depression and even less motivated.
 Inevitably, it reaches a tipping point where the personal costs become too expensive.
 Sound familiar?

 Negative self-esteem, reduced libido, a weakened immune system, reduced work performance, diabetes, pre-hypertension, high blood pressure and mounting medical bills – all are warning signs to heed.
 Fortunately, the sooner you make changes, the sooner you can start to feel better and improve your quality of life.
 (You may even add years to your lifespan!)
 The key is finding your motivation and giving yourself a reason get after it, without feeling like you have to punish your body.
 Actually, aquatic exercise feels really good, and it allows you to ease into your fitness routine without becoming overwhelmed.
 Then, as your stamina improves, your aquatic routine can grow with you and become as challenging as you want it to be.